LekoArts/gatsby-starter-portfolio-cara/README.md

 ## Configuration

-You have two options to configure this project.
+You have multiple options to configure this project.

 1) Use the `config/website.js` to configure data passed to the SEO component and other parts of the Gatsby site: